Making Treaty 7

 Making Treaty 7 is an arts collective that stemmed from the Calgary's nomination as one of the Cultural Capitals of Canada in 2012.
 The collective seeks to draw attention on the creation of Treaty 7 and its continuing effects on Indigenous populations of Alberta, in hopes of dispelling misunderstandings, myths and falsities that originate from a lack of awareness.
 The collective produces works of art and theatre projects to encourage greater attention to this ongoing dialogue.
+It has been described by CTV News as "one of the city's – and the country's – most important companies."

 Formation

 Making Treaty 7 was created as a part of the Calgary 2012 winning bid for the Cultural Capitals of Canada project.
-When Calgary 2012 finished its run, Making Treaty 7 filed for Non-profit status and has continued to host events, put on theatre productions and educate the public on Indigenous affairs, human rights issues and the culture and identity of historic and present Indigenous peoples.
+When Calgary 2012 finished its run, Making Treaty 7 filed for non-profit status and has continued to host events, put on theatre productions and educate the public on Indigenous affairs, human rights issues and the culture and identity of historic and present Indigenous peoples.

 Mandate

-Making Treaty 7 is a not for profit organization that implements various methods to improve the public's appreciation for First Nations culture, identity and diversity.
+Making Treaty 7 is a not-for-profit organization that implements various methods to improve the public's appreciation for First Nations culture, identity and diversity.
 Making Treaty 7 uses several artistic mediums to educate people, entice more tourism, and accentuate cultural understanding.